 Mr. Gildred offered to match the first $10,000 raised, and poinsettia farm owner Paul Ecke, Jr., set up one of the first scholarships.
 The Rotary Clubs of Encinitas and Del Mar also donated, as they continue to do.
 Community fundraising dinners still are held at Tony's Jacal.

-Since its inception, MAEGA has raised approximately $750,000 for scholarships.
+Since its inception, MAEGA has awarded more than $1.8 million in scholarships.
 MAEGA's scholarship program is open to graduating Latino seniors from five high schools in the San Dieguito Union High School District: Canyon Crest Academy, La Costa Canyon High School, San Dieguito Academy, Sunset High School, and Torrey Pines High School.
 All interested students are required to submit completed applications (with official transcripts) by specified deadline.
 Read the scholarship guidelines for details and instructions on how to apply.
-Click here for scholarship application for 2012-2013 school year.
-Scholarship applications for the 2012-13 school year will be available in February 2013.
 The students are required to complete applications and submit transcripts and recommendations in a timely manner.
 Each applicant is interviewed personally by several board members.